dboren/db-nooro-todo-back2/README.md

 # Prisma Backend of Daniel Boren's submission for Todo App assignment

 ## Overview
 This app allows users to create and manage a todo list by creating, viewing, and deleting tasks.
 This repo contains the Prisma/Express based backend/server component of the app.
+The repo for the frontend of the app can be found at https://github.com/dboren/db-nooro-todo-front

 ## To run the app